-The Ram 1500's interior will still appeal to traditional owners, but Dodge now offers more amenities, including premium seating with soft-touch materials and a console-mounted shifter, that will entice cosmopolitan owners, too.
-The seats' stylish full-width contrasting stitching comes on the Sport and Laramie trims.
-Overall, the interior is a noticeable and welcome improvement over the capable but uninspired passenger cabs of the past.
+The Ram 1500's interior will still appeal to traditional owners, but it also offers many amenities — including premium seating with soft-touch materials and a console-mounted shifter — that will entice cosmopolitan owners, too.
+The seats' stylish, full-width contrasting stitching comes on Sport and Laramie trims.

 Interior features include:

-- Rear seat heating available on crew cab
+- Rear seat heating available in crew cab

 - Available power-adjustable pedals

 - Available power-sliding rear window on quad cab